 About the French-German Exchange Program at GSI

 Based on a cooperation agreement from 1983 between CNRS (Centre National de la Recherche Scientifique) and AGF (Arbeitsgemeinschaft der Großforschungseinrichtungen, precursor of present Helmholtz Association) the French-German Exchange Program between GSI, CNRS/IN2P3 and CEA/DRF/IRFU was formalized in 1986.
 Within this program the exchange of scientists and engineers is supported for joined French-German research projects of common interest, e.g. for FAIR.
 In October/November each year, applications and reports on the running year are submitted to both institutions involved (GSI and the respective French institute) and evaluated by the directorates of GSI, CNRS/IN2P3 and CEA/DRF/IRFU.
-Spokespersons then are informed via E-mail on the number of days attributed to each project.
+Spokespersons then are informed via E-mail on the number of days attributed to each project for the coming year.
 For details, please contact the relevant person at the institution of interest.

 Contact person at GSI: Karin Füssel (E-Mail)

 Revised Reimbursement Procedure (since 2021)

 Within this exchange program costs for accommodation are reimbursed by the hosting institution, while travel costs and further costs related to the stay are paid by the home institute.
 For reimbursement, rules of the respective institution will apply.
 This modified reimbursement scheme is in force since 2021.

 GSI personnel travelling to France within a granted project of the French-German Exchange Program will submit a regular business trip application (Dienstreiseantrag) to the PER group "Travel" with travel costs and the applicable per diem (Tagegeld) are to be covered by their department.
 For reimbursement of costs for accommodation, please contact the respective French institute.

 French colleagues travelling to GSI within a granted project of the French-German Exchange Program will be reimbursed the costs for accommodation during their stay.
 This covers the entire duration of the stay related to the research project, i.e. including days of quarantine if requested by GSI.